Martin13025/Crawrix-Wiki/README.md

 # Commercial Use ⚠

-This project is licensed under the Apache License Version 2.0.
+⚠️ This project is provided under Apache 2.0 + Commons Clause.
+Commercial use is strictly prohibited without written permission from the author.

 If you intend to use this software (or its significant parts) in a commercial context — including SaaS platforms, reselling, or integrating into a paid product — please contact the author.